 For the average homeowner, lawn mower deck maintenance should be performed at least twice per mowing season.
 If your yard is heavily watered or fertilized you need to perform maintenance more often.

-Grass is full of moisture and fertilizers, if you use them, that can create erosion of the deck so you may not get the life you expected out of your lawn mower deck.
+The grass is full of moisture and fertilizers, if you use them, that can create erosion of the deck so you may not get the life you expected out of your lawn mower deck.
 Scrape and clean out the undersides of your decks more than once a year.

-While you are under the deck, use the steps above to identify all mower decks parts are functioning as needed and are in good condition.
+While you are under the deck, use the steps above to identify all mower deck parts are functioning as needed and are in good condition.
 Performing these routine checks will help you prevent more costly repairs.

 Lawn Mower Decks Are Not the Same